matthias-mayr/matthias-mayr.github.io/content/authors/admin/_index.md

 ## About Me

-I am interested to make robotic systems intelligent and efficient.
+I am interested in making robotic systems intelligent and efficient.
 Throughout my life I have touched many aspects of robotic systems from navigation, to controller development, reinforcement learning and task-level planning.
 I develop and maintain a wide variety of software repositories, all centered around robotics.

 I worked both in academia and industry, having worked for companies like Bosch or Siemens as well as for startups like RiACT.
 As an academic education I have PhD degree from Lund University, Sweden and an engineering education from Karlsruhe Institute of Technology (KIT) in Karlsruhe with a strong focus on robotics, system- and software engineering.

+With my company I am bringing skill-based robotics to the European industries.
+I offer to combine modern robotics together with knowledge representation and efficient machine learning.
-Contact me about interesting robotics projects, freelancing opportunities or collaborations.
+Contact me for robotics projects, freelancing opportunities or collaborations.
 <!-- In my research, I combine high-level AI methods with machine-learning techniques such as reinforcement learning to enable efficient learning of robust and explainable policies.
 I enabled contact-rich manufacturing tasks with manipulators and that require compliant control. -->